visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Existing, top-level functions can be moved relative to each other without issue.
 New tests can be added without issue.
 But, removing *earlier* tests from a function or moving tests relative to each other *within* a function leads to renaming.
-One option to improve the implementation of auto-naming would be to replace sequential indexing with some kind of a hash computed from some immutable property of the test (e.g. some preceding number VisIt CLI calls needed to compute the rest result).

 When they can be used, the ``TestValueXX()`` are a little more convenient because they do not involve storing data in files and having to maintain separate baseline files.
 Instead the ``TestTextXX()`` methods take both an *actual* (current) and *expected* (baseline) result as arguments directly coded in the calling ``.py`` file.